jw120/mal/jw-c/README.md

 Todo

 - Tidy code, TODO
-  - Seq.
-Consider list_extend and how we iterate through lists
+- Add asserts more thoroughlly?
-- Add asserts more thorogulhly
+- check use of strncat srncpy. (copying null). use _s c11 version?

 - Function docs in header files only (and in .c for static files)